Frequently Asked Questions

 You may have to take a significant financial risk.
 You may have to work long hours and have fewer opportunities to take vacations.
 You may spend a lot of your time attending to the details of running a business and less time on those things you enjoy.
 You may find that your income is not steady and that there are times when you don’t have much income coming in at all.
 You may have to undertake tasks you find unpleasant, such as firing someone or refusing to hire a friend or relative.
 You may have to learn many new disciplines, such as filing and bookkeeping, inventory control, production planning, advertising and promotion, market research, and general management.

-- Special pros and cons of the home-based business:
+Special pros and cons of the home-based business:

 On the other hand, you’re much more vulnerable to interruptions from family members, neighbors, and door-to-door salespeople.
 You may have trouble attracting qualified employees and may be less accessible to suppliers.
-You may have an image problem, although the growing popularity of home businesses that’s less common.
+You may have an image problem, although the growing popularity of home businesses is less common.
 You may run out of space at home if your business grows.
 Check your city’s zoning; you may not be able to operate a business out of your home.

-- What are the most important things would-be entrepreneurs need to do before they quit their day jobs?
+What are the most important things would-be entrepreneurs need to do before they quit their day jobs?

 Make sure your financial house is in order.
 Be certain you have enough money in the bank.
 A conservative estimate is six months' living expenses, which doesn't include start-up capital.
 Also, make sure your credit record is strong.
 Pay off your debts, or at least as many as you can.
 Do your homework.
 Plan to succeed.